paelzer/NerdMiner_v2_paelzer/README.md

-# NerdSoloMiner
+# NerdSoloMiner on an RGB LED Matrix Panel

 **The NerdSoloMiner v2**

-This is a **free and open source project** that let you try to reach a bitcoin block with a small piece of hardware.
+This is a fork of the **free and open source project** called **The NerdSoloMiner V2** that let you try to reach a bitcoin block with a small piece of hardware.

 The main aim of this project is to let you **learn more about minery** and to have a beautiful piece of hardware in your desktop.